 If you're a new homebuyer seeking a mortgage, or an existing homeowner looking to switch or refinance, it's important that you're up to date on the mortgage rules in Canada.

 For example, if your mortgage rate is 2%, then the stress test would require that you be able to afford the mortgage at a rate of 5.25%, since that's higher than 4 % (the approved rate plus 2%).
-If the rate approved by their lender is 5%, however, the mortgage stress test would require that the buyer be able to qualify for the home at a rate of 7% (ex. the approved rate of 5% plus 2%).
+If the rate approved by their lender is 5%, however, the mortgage stress test would require that the buyer be able to qualify for the home at a rate of 7% (the approved rate of 5% plus 2).

-This stress test is also performed with homeowners looking to refinance, take out a home equity line of credit or change mortgage lenders.
+This stress test is also performed with homeowners looking to refinance or take out a home equity line of credit.
 Those who renew with the same lender don't have to undergo the stress test again.

 In June 2022, Canada introduced regulations that would ban non-Canadians from directly or indirectly purchasing residential property in Canada for a period of two years (this ban started on January 1, 2023).
 The legislation, called the Prohibition on the Purchase of Residential Property by Non-Canadians Act, is meant to cool housing prices for the benefit of Canadians.